sitevision/envision/packages/envision-docs/src/pages/components/button.md

 ## Icons

 Support for icons in buttons were added in Envision released with Sitevision 8.2.
 Square icon-only button was added with Sitevision 9.0.
+Modifier "icon-around" available since Sitevision 10.
 Method of adding icons have since been updated as examples below.

 All button types and sizes are available.